Swami Vivekananda: Moral and social philosophy

 Vivekananda linked morality with control of the mind, seeing truth, purity and unselfishness as traits which strengthened it.
 He advised his followers to be holy, unselfish and to have shraddhā (faith).
 Vivekananda supported brahmacharya, believing it the source of his physical and mental stamina and eloquence.

 Nationalism was a prominent theme in Vivekananda's thought.
 He believed that a country's future depends on its people, and his teachings focused on human development.
 He wanted "to set in motion a machinery which will bring noblest ideas to the doorstep of even the poorest and the meanest".

 Influence and legacy

 Swami Vivekananda was one of the most influential philosophers and social reformers in his contemporary India.
 He is considered to be the most successful and influential missionary of Vedanta to the Western world.

 Neo-Vedanta

 Vivekananda is considered to be a representative of Neo-Vedanta – a modern interpretation of certain aspects of Hinduism that are thought to be compatible with western esoteric traditions, such as Transcendentalism, New Thought and Theosophy.
 His reinterpretation created a new understanding and appreciation of Hinduism inside and outside India, and paved the way for the enthusiastic reception of other forms of Indian spiritual self-improvement in the West, such as yoga and Transcendental Meditation.
 According to Agehananda Bharati: "...modern Hindus derive their knowledge of Hinduism from Vivekananda, directly or indirectly".
 Vivekananda espoused the idea that all sects within Hinduism (and all religions) are different paths to the same goal.

+However, more recent scholarship advises caution against presenting Vivekananda as a Neo- Vedantin, as it could overstate the innovativeness of his theology.
+James Madaio observes that features often attributed to Vivekananda's Neo- Vedanta, such as the reduced centrality of scripture and emphasis on direct spiritual experience, are already present in medieval Advaitic literature such as the Vivekacūḍāmaṇi (VCM 59, 474).